Divi-05/SCT_DS_1/README.md

 1. Launch Jupyter
    jupyter notebook
 2. Open `countries.ipynb` in your browser.
-3.run each cell by shift+enter.
+3. run each cell by shift+enter.

 -> What the Notebook Does
 1. Reads the CSV file (skipping metadata rows).